singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 Q. What is "Flow" related to Kanban?
 A. It is the movement of customer value throughout the product development system.

 III.
-The 4 Flow Metrics
+The 4 Flow Metrics and Little Law

 1. WIP
 2. Cycle time
 3. Work item age
 4. Throughput

+The Flow Formula: Little Law

+Avg cycle time = Avg WIP / Avg Throughput

 IV.
-The Flow Formula

-Avg cycle time = Avg WIP / Avg Throughput

-V. The 4 Flow Practices
+The 4 Flow Practices

 1. Visualization of the workflow
 2. Limiting WIP
 3. Active management of work items
 4. Inspect and adapt the definition of workflow

+V. By The Numbers

+1. Cycle time
+    1. Scatterplot
+    2. Histogram
+    3. SLE
+2. Throughput
+3. WIP
+    1. Jira workflow demo
+    2. Is a leading indicator when combined with Littles Law
+4. Work item age
+    1. Issue level risks are revealed
+    2. Leading, not lagging, indicator

 VI.
 Flow Indicators

-Leading:

-WIP

-Work item age
+Leading: WIP and Work item age

-Lagging:

-Cycle time

-Throughput

-Velocity (not a flow metric)
+Lagging: Cycle time, throughput, and velocity (not a flow metric)

+Questions:

+1. Is cross-training really happening now?
+2. Is cross-training really possible?
+3. Is cross-training desirable?
+4. Would greater slack in sprints make cross-training a reality?

 ---